yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 DomainServiceHost.Host.Publish(new DataProcessor(), typeof(IDataProcessor), typeof(IMyService));
 {% endhighlight %}

-# Unpublishing a Service
+# Un publishing a Service

 Once the processing unit that hosts the service is unloaded, all the services within that pu are also removed.
-However, it is possible to explicitly unpublish a service during the processing unit life cycle if needed, this is done by the `Unpublish` method, with the specific registration of the service that we want to unpublish.
+However, it is possible to explicitly un publish a service during the processing unit life cycle if needed, this is done by the `Unpublish` method, with the specific registration of the service that we want to un publish.

 {% highlight csharp %}
 IServiceRegistration registration = DomainServiceHost.Host.Publish(new DataProcessor());
 ...
-DomainServiceHost.Host.Unpublish(registration);
+DomainServiceHost.Host.Un publish(registration);
 {% endhighlight %}

 # Execution Aspects

 Space based remoting allows you to inject different "aspects" that can wrap the invocation of a remote method on the client side, as well as wrapping the execution of an invocation on the server side.
-The different aspect can add custom logic to the execution, for instance, loggings or security.
+The different aspect can add custom logic to the execution, for instance, logging or security.

 The server side invocation aspect interface is shown below.
 You should implement this interface and wire it to the `DomainServiceHost` (this is the component that is responsible for hosting and exposing your service to remote clients):